-- Accounting System Database
+- Accounting system database;

-- Account Structure
+- Account structure;

-- Records and Reports
+- Records and reports;

-- Physical Inventories
+- Physical inventories

-- Periodic Physical Inventories
+- Periodic physical inventories;

-- Special Inventories
+- Special inventories;

-- Inventory Verification/Confirmation Measurements
+- Inventory verification/confirmation measurements;

-- Measurements and Measurement Control
+- Measurements and measurement control;

-- Organization
+- Organization;

-- Selection and Qualification of Measurement Methods
+- Selection and qualification of measurement methods;

-- Training and Qualification of Measurement Personnel
+- Training and qualification of measurement personnel;

-- Measurement Systems
+- Measurement systems;

-- Measurement Control
+- Measurement control;

-- Material Transfers
+- Material transfers;

-- External Transfers
+- External transfers;

-- Internal Transfers
+- Internal transfers;

-- Material Control Indicators
+- Material control indicators;

-- Shipper/Receiver Difference Assessment
+- Shipper/receiver difference assessment;

-- Inventory Difference Evaluation
+- Inventory difference evaluation;

-- Evaluation of Other Inventory Adjustments
+- Evaluation of other inventory adjustments;

-- Documentation and Reporting Forms - Procedures and Requirements
+- Documentation and reporting forms;

+- Procedures and requirements.

-3.1.2 Limits for Tritium in Drinking Water and the Environment.
+3.1.2 Limits for Tritium in Drinking Water and the Environment

-The current National Primary Drinking Water Regulation (NPDWR) for beta- and photonemitting radionuclides is 4 millirem (mrem) per year.
+The current National Primary Drinking Water Regulation (NPDWR) for beta- and photon-emitting radionuclides is 4 millirem (mrem) per year.
 The maximum contaminant level (MCL) for tritium in drinking water systems, used to demonstrate compliance with the 4 mrem/year level regulatory criterion as determined by the EPA (40 CFR Part 141) is 20,000 pCi/L (740 Bq/L).
-Assuming that one drank 2 L, using the ICRP 30-based Derived Concentration Guides (DCGs) from DOE Order 5400.5, a concentration of 80,000 pCi/L (2,960 Bq/L) would produce a dose of 4 mrem per year.
+Assuming that one drank 2 L per day, using the ICRP 30-based Derived Concentration Guides (DCGs), a concentration of 80,000 pCi/L (2,960 Bq/L) would produce a dose of 4 mrem per year.
 Other international standards are based on 10 percent of the public dose limits as recommended by ICRP 60 and ICRP 103; however, implementation varies by nation.
-Example recommendations include: the World Health Organization, based on ICRP 60, 270,000 pCi/L (10,000 Bq/L); the Canada Nuclear Safety Commission, 189,000 pCi/L (7,000 Bq/L); and the European Commission (EC), 2,700 pCi/L (100 Bq/L) screening value for tritium to determine if more detailed evaluations are necessary and to determine if tritium in combination with other radionuclides may exceed the 0.1 mSv/year (10 mrem/y) recommended dose criterion.
+Example drinking water values include: the World Health Organization, based on ICRP 60 of 270,000 pCi/L (10,000 Bq/L) and the Canada Nuclear Safety Commission of 189,000 pCi/L (7,000 Bq/L).
+The European Commission (EC) has a 2,700 pCi/L (100 Bq/L) screening value for tritium to determine if more detailed evaluations are necessary and to determine if tritium in combination with other radionuclides may exceed the 0.1 mSv/year (10 mrem/y) recommended dose criterion.

-The EPA MCL of 20,000 pCi/L for tritium was promulgated in 1976 based on radiological risk estimates from the Biological Effects of Ionizing Radiation I report (BEIR I), dose factors from Handbook 69, Maximum Permissible Concentrations of Radionuclides in Air and Water for Occupational Exposure, published by the National Bureau of Standards in 1959 and amended in 1963, and various assumptions regarding drinking water exposures.
+The EPA MCL of 20,000 pCi/L for tritium was promulgated in 1976 based on radiological risk estimates from the Biological Effects of Ionizing Radiation I report (BEIR I), dose factors from

+Handbook 69, Maximum Permissible Concentrations of Radionuclides in Air and Water for Occupational Exposure, published by the National Bureau of Standards in 1959 and amended in 1963, and various assumptions regarding drinking water exposures.
 In 1991, as part of an effort to update and revise the drinking water standards contained in 40 CFR Part 141, the EPA evaluated potential doses from 20,000 pCi/L using Federal Guidance Report No. 11 dose factors based on ICRP 30, and determined that it would result in a 69,000 pCi/L limit; however, based on its policy for implementing the Safe Drinking Water Act Amendments of 1996, the EPA left unmodified the 20,000 pCi/L limit, over DOE objections.